 Star Count 2020

-We think that dark and starry skies are a special part of our countryside.
+From 21-28 February 2020, we asked for your help to count the stars you could see within the constellation of Orion.
+Dark and starry skies are a special part of our countryside.
 Nothing beats looking upwards to see velvety blackness, with twinkling constellations as far as the eye can see.